What is the CORE and EXPLORE strategy for investing?

 The whole point of CORE and EXPLORE is that you keep most of your portfolio in core holdings that represents holdings that are more conservative, stable, and represent quality.
 On that basis, the rest of the portfolio can be more aggressive to make bets on certain sectors or themes.
 Here are some examples of the ‘EXPLORE’ portions of a portfolio.

 - Current trends – sometimes people like to make bets on certain trends in the market or the economy.
 Because it is near impossible to accurately and consistently predict the future, making big bets can be very risky so betting with a smaller portion of the portfolio is a little more prudent.
+I can think of themes like Cannibas or Bitcoin as examples.

 - Riskier regions like investing in the emerging markets